 Research into littering behaviour has shown that people may be less likely to litter when they understand how and where their litter ends up.

-To educate high school students in the Throsby Creek catchment area about the impact of littering, Hunter Local Land Services and Newcastle City Council, with funding from the NSW EPA Better Waste and Recycling Fund, developed the Marine Debris Video Challenge.
+To educate high school students in the Throsby Creek catchment area about the impact of littering, Hunter Local Land Services and City Of Newcastle, with funding from the NSW EPA Better Waste and Recycling Fund, developed the Marine Debris Video Challenge.

 The challenge first ran in 2015, when classes from six high schools in the Throsby catchment area were taken to the Carrington mangroves to investigate the problem and collect litter data from the area.
 They were also given a presentation about why this litter is such a problem for our environment.
 Particular focus areas included single-use plastics (such as shopping bags and drinking straws) and microbeads